pkivolowitz/asm_book/section_3/endian/README.md

 ## Output on a big endian machine

 We tried and tried to find a kind soul to run the above program on a big-endian machine.
-Redditor Athanasios Pavlidis ran a C version of the code on both an Amiga A4000/MC68040 and an Amiga A3000/MC68030.
+Athanasios Pavlidis ran a C version of the code on both an Amiga A4000/MC68040 and an Amiga A3000/MC68030.
 The results were: